 The Southold Town Police Department in Long Island, New York, charged a pickup truck driver for driving while inebriated regarding a limousine crash that killed four individuals on Saturday.
 In this photograph, cops remain behind police tape in New York on Nov.
 30, 2013.
 Reuters/Carlo Allegri

-The mischance apparently happened at around 5:10 p.m.
-Saturday in Cutchogue, New York, when Romeo’s truck hit the limousine, which was conveying eight ladies coming back from visiting vineyards.
+The mischance happened at around 5:10 p.m.
+Saturday in Cutchogue, New York, when Romeo’s truck hit the limousine, conveying eight ladies returning from visiting vineyards.
 The limo was endeavoring a U-turn at the crossing point of County Route 48 and Depot Lane, as indicated by authorities of the Southold Town Police Department in Long Island, NBC New York reported Sunday.

-Southold Town police boss Martin Flatley, who depicted the accident as “one of the most noticeably bad mishaps I’ve ever seen,” recognized the perished as Brittany M. Schulman, 23, of Smithtown, on Long Island’s North Shore; Lauren Baruch, 24, additionally of Smithtown; Stephanie Belli, 23, of adjacent Kings Park; and Amy R. Grabina, 23, of Commack, likewise on the North Shore, as per the Associated Press.
+Southold Town police boss Martin Flatley.
+Who depicted the accident as “one of the most noticeably bad mishaps I’ve ever seen.
+Recognized the perished as Brittany M. Schulman, 23, of Smithtown, on Long Island’s North Shore; Lauren Baruch, 24, additionally of Smithtown; Stephanie Belli.
+Grabina, 23, of Commack, likewise on the North Shore, as per the Associated Press.

-Flatley purportedly said that Romeo hit the brakes before the mishap however couldn’t stop in time.
-Romeo fled the accident scene and was later captured.
+Flatley purportedly said that Romeo hit the brakes before the mishap but couldn’t stop in time.

 Romeo is the co-proprietor of Southold-based Romeo Dimon Marine Services.